rayference/joseki/docs/how-to-guides.md

 In the example above, the amount of water vapor is halfed whereas the amount of carbon dioxide and methane is increased by 150% and 110%, respectively.
-When a rescale transformation has been applied to a data set, its ``history`` attribute is updated to indicate what scaling factors were applied to what molecules.
+When a rescale transformation has been applied to a dataset, its ``history`` attribute is updated to indicate what scaling factors were applied to what molecules.